eniomarku/SafeLib-TNSM/README.md

 # Prerequisites
-1. SafeLib makes use of Intel SGX, so first step is to make sure to run SafeLib on Intel CPU machines with support for SGX.
+*	SafeLib makes use of Intel SGX, so first step is to make sure to run SafeLib on Intel CPU machines with support for SGX.
-2. Make sure to have a machine with Linux as OS; we have tested our library only for Ubuntu 18.04, and 20.04 version.
+*	Make sure to have a machine with Linux as OS; we have tested our library only for Ubuntu 18.04, and 20.04 version.
-3. Make sure to use a CPU and NIC supported by DPDK.
+*	Make sure to use a CPU and NIC supported by DPDK.
 The list of CPUs and NIC supported by DPDK can be found at http://core.dpdk.org/supported/ .
 For our testing purpose we have used Intel CPUs and “igb” drivers.
-4. To run our scenarios physical machines are needed, which are interconnected via an ethernet cable.
+*	To run our scenarios physical machines are needed, which are interconnected via an ethernet cable.
 Only machines with VNFs deployed within SGX enclaves needs to have support for SGX.

 # Preliminary steps:
-1. Install Intel SGX driver/DCAP , SDK, and psw.
+*	Install Intel SGX driver/DCAP , SDK, and psw.
 To install them follow the instructions given in https://github.com/intel/linux-sgx
+*	Make sure to have a machine with Linux as OS; we have tested our library only for Ubuntu 18.04, and 20.04 version.
+*  Make sure to use a CPU and NIC supported by DPDK.
+The list of CPUs and NIC supported by DPDK can be found at http://core.dpdk.org/supported/.
+(For our testing purpose we have used Intel CPUs and “igb” drivers)